robwalch/foms-demuxed/README.md

 https://public.etherpad-mozilla.org/p/FOMS-2017-autoplay

-- Reasons a play promise is rejected user gesture required, load called, pause called
+- Reasons a play promise is rejected
+  1. user gesture required
+  2. load called
+  3. pause called

-Promise rejection error stack trace
+- Promise rejection error stack trace ?

-- Result of play promise rejected video.paused = true
+- Result of play promise rejected
+  - video.paused = true
-video events 'playing' -> 'paused' ensure we go into a paused state
+  - Safari fires video events 'playing' then 'paused' ensure we go into a paused state
+  - Chrome does not (appearently we were always paused, but don't count on paused state)

 - Bad states
-preload impacts this behavior?
+  - preload impacts this behavior?

 - Priming the video tag
-.load() on window.event
+  - .load() on window.event
-.src = / .srcObject
+  - .src = / .srcObject
-.play() -> video.paused = false (OK in older iOS - don't count on it in Chrome)
+  - .play() -> video.paused = false (OK in older iOS - don't count on it in Chrome)

 - How do we determine if we're in a user gesture event when api.play() is called?

 - Can we get this requirement before trying?

-canplay(type)
+  - canplay(type)

-canAutoplay(NOW?) -> "maybe"
+  - canAutoplay(NOW?) -> "maybe"

-disable audio tracks instead of mute = true to turn off audio decoders
+- disable audio tracks instead of mute = true to turn off audio decoders

-Apple
-iOS
+#### iOS
 - muted autoplay allowed
 - consent for audio on a page
 - one video tag at a time
 - What if you unmuted programmatically (pauses)

-Safari 11
+#### Safari 11
 - Per frame (not video element)
 - no iFrame policy
 - configurable per domain (autoplay and autoplay muted)
 - autoplay=true muted video pauses offscreen (not video started by calling .play())

-Chrome 64
+#### Chrome 64
 - muted autoplay allowed (even in iFrame)
 - click required on origin (tab session)
 - 7 seconds with video and audio larger than a certain size is meaningful media interaction (Desktop)